 There are a few ways to get in front of your elected officials, including just going to their offices, but one of the easiest places to meet your lawmaker face-to-face is by going to a public meeting or town hall.
 But if you’ve never attended one of these meetings before, it can seem overwhelming.

 Here are our top 4 tips for attending town halls, plus our full Town Hall 101 guide (download it right here).

-- Find your elected official’s next public meeting.
-Often, these will be listed on his/her website/ For members of Congress, here’s a crowd-sourced tool for finding your members next meeting: http://bit.ly/2kON3LS Sometimes these meetings will ask for an RSVP, but they are rarely required.
+Find your elected official’s next public meeting.
+Often, these will be listed on his/her website.
+For members of Congress, you can use Townhall Project to find your member’s next meeting.
+Sometimes these meetings will ask for an RSVP, but they are rarely required.